kdenaeem/leetcode-60/README.md

   is a way to lock into a sequnce in a list you can do a for loop and then lock in

+Stacks
+You can implement a stack using a linked list or an array.
+In python, we will use an array which is built like a stack already